We ended the previous episode on The Big Bang Theory with a quote from Stephen Hawking:

 In the first micro-moments after the Big Bang due to the continuous expansion of matter and antimatter, they were created in more or less equal amounts.

-Interestingly: scientists are now able to recreate the entire process down to the moment of 10 to the power of minus 43 of second after the explosion — that is, one-tenth of a millionth millionth millionth millionth millionth millionth of a second!
+Interestingly: scientists are now able to recreate the entire process down to the moment of 10 to the power of minus 43 seconds after the explosion — that is, one-tenth of a millionth millionth millionth millionth millionth millionth of a second!

 Each meeting of the quark and the antiquark resulted in the complete annihilation of both “particles” and the release of a photon of light.